1 July 2026, 16:42

 7. Cantonal popular initiatives

 In addition to parliamentary motions (motions, postulates), IG Wild beim Wild also provides template texts for cantonal popular initiatives.
-Popular initiatives enable the population to abolish hobby hunting directly at the ballot box – without taking the detour through parliament.
-Background information can be found in the Dossier: Geneva and the hunting ban → and in the Dossier: Hunting ban Switzerland →
+Popular initiatives enable the population to bring about the abolition of hobby hunting directly at the ballot box – without the detour via parliament.
+Background information in the Dossier: Geneva and the hunting ban → and in the Dossier: Hunting ban Switzerland →

 • Cantonal popular initiative – Canton of Basel-Stadt

 The exercise of hunting by private individuals (militia hunting, hobby hunting) is prohibited throughout the entire territory of the Canton of Basel-Stadt.
-Template text for a cantonal popular initiative to fully abolish hobby hunting, modelled on the Canton of Geneva.
+Template text for a cantonal popular initiative for the complete abolition of hobby hunting based on the model of the Canton of Geneva.

 • Cantonal popular initiative – Canton of Basel-Landschaft

 The exercise of hunting by private individuals (territorial hunting, hobby hunting) is prohibited throughout the entire territory of the Canton of Basel-Landschaft.
-Template text for a cantonal popular initiative to abolish territorial hunting, with a compensation clause for municipalities and professional wildlife management based on the Geneva model.
+Template text for a cantonal popular initiative for the abolition of territorial hunting, with a compensation clause for municipalities and professional wildlife management based on the Geneva model.

 • Cantonal popular initiative – Canton of Schaffhausen

-At 298 km² almost identical to Geneva (282 km²), requiring only 1’000 signatures and being the only canton in Switzerland with compulsory voting, Schaffhausen offers ideal conditions.
-Template text for a cantonal popular initiative to abolish territorial hunting based on the Geneva model.
+With 298 km² almost identical to Geneva (282 km²), only 1,000 signatures required and the sole compulsory voting requirement in Switzerland, Schaffhausen offers ideal conditions.
+Template text for a cantonal popular initiative to abolish territorial hunting following the Geneva model.

-The first licence hunting canton with a template text: at 239 km² smaller than Geneva, with only 230 hobby hunters among around 135’000 inhabitants and, as Switzerland’s wealthiest canton, without any cost argument.
-Professional wildlife protection instead of “noisy hunting” with scent hounds.
+First licence hunting canton with template text: at 239 km² smaller than Geneva, only 230 hobby hunters for around 135,000 inhabitants and, as the wealthiest canton in Switzerland, without a cost argument.
+Professional wildlife protection instead of «noisy hunting» with scent hounds.

 The lowest signature threshold in Switzerland: only 300 signatures required.
-At 243 km² smaller than Geneva, a licence hunting canton, with a rural campaign strategy built on the agricultural argument.
+At 243 km² smaller than Geneva, a licence hunting canton, with a rural campaign strategy and an agricultural argument.

-As a neighbouring canton of Geneva, Neuchatel has the most direct access to the proven Geneva model.
-Wolf policy in the Jura as a topical occasion, Dandliker as campaign partner, 4’500 signatures in 6 months.
+As a canton neighbouring Geneva, Neuchatel has the most direct access to the proven Geneva model.
+Wolf policy in the Jura as a topical occasion, Dandliker as campaign partner, 4,500 signatures in 6 months.

-Second Romandie canton: the youngest canton in Switzerland with a progressive tradition, the most important lynx area, wolf policy in the Jura as an acute occasion.
-2’000 signatures, licence hunting, Dandliker as campaign partner.
+Second Romandie canton: Switzerland's youngest canton with a progressive tradition, the most important lynx area, wolf policy in the Jura as an acute occasion.
+2,000 signatures, licence hunting, Dandliker as campaign partner.

-A territorial hunting canton at the southern foot of the Jura: lynx, beaver and wolf make professional wildlife protection a concrete necessity.
-3’000 signatures, 18 months, municipal compensation, 1.10 to 2.20 francs per inhabitant.
+Territorial hunting canton at the southern foot of the Jura: lynx, beaver and wolf make professional wildlife protection a concrete necessity.
+3,000 signatures, 18 months, municipal compensation, 1.10 to 2.20 francs per inhabitant.

-The largest Central Plateau canton with the lowest per-capita costs in the series: under one franc per person per year.
-3’000 signatures, 200 hunting grounds, territorial hunting, Switzerland's most important beaver canton.
+Largest Central Plateau canton with the lowest per-capita costs of the series: under one franc per person per year.
+3,000 signatures, 200 hunting grounds, territorial hunting, Switzerland's most important beaver canton.

-Lake Constance canton: the abolition of hobby hunting on Lake Geneva multiplied the waterfowl from a few hundred to 30’000.
+Lake Constance canton: the abolition of hobby hunting on Lake Geneva has multiplied the waterfowl from a few hundred to 30,000.
 Lake Constance has the same potential.
-4’000 signatures, 6-month collection period, territorial hunting.
+4,000 signatures, 6-month collection period, territorial hunting.

-The largest territorial hunting canton in Central Switzerland: the UNESCO Entlebuch Biosphere Reserve, the wolf on Pilatus, per-capita costs below the Geneva level.
-4’000 signatures, territorial hunting.
+Largest territorial hunting canton in Central Switzerland: UNESCO Entlebuch Biosphere Reserve, wolf on Mount Pilatus, per-capita costs below the Geneva level.
+4,000 signatures, territorial hunting.

-A fresh attempt after 2018: positive title, transparent cost calculation (0.25 to 0.45 francs per inhabitant), species protection clause, municipal compensation.
-The lowest per-capita costs of all cantons.
+Fresh attempt after 2018: positive title, transparent cost accounting (0.25 to 0.45 francs per inhabitant), species-protection paragraph, municipal compensation.
+Lowest per-capita costs of any canton.
 6’000 signatures, 6 months, territorial hunting.

 • Cantonal popular initiative – Canton of Bern

-The largest licence hunting canton in Switzerland, bilingual, with a federal-capital effect.
-Wolf policy in the Oberland as a mobilising theme.
-15’000 signatures, 6 months, per-capita costs below the Geneva level.
+Switzerland's largest licence-hunting canton, bilingual, federal-capital effect.
+Wolf policy in the Oberland as a mobilising topic.
+15’000 signatures, 6 months, per-capita costs below Geneva's level.

 • Cantonal popular initiative – Canton of Fribourg

-Bilingual bridge canton between French-speaking Switzerland and German-speaking Switzerland.
+Bilingual bridge canton between the Romandie and German-speaking Switzerland.
 Neighbour of Geneva, modern constitution (2004), the Fribourg Pre-Alps as a wildlife area.
 6’000 signatures, licence hunting.

 • Cantonal popular initiative – Canton of St. Gallen

-Largest eastern Swiss canton: Alpstein, wolf policy in the Sarganserland, Lake Constance as a waterfowl area.
-4’000 signatures, territorial hunting, per-capita costs below the Geneva level.
+Largest Eastern Swiss canton: Alpstein, wolf policy in the Sarganserland, Lake Constance as a waterfowl area.
+4’000 signatures, territorial hunting, per-capita costs below Geneva's level.

 • Cantonal popular initiative – Canton of Schwyz